 This tutorial uses admin login credentials for Azure Container Registry, which are convenient for development and test scenarios.
-When you're ready for production scenarios, we recommend a least-privilege authentication option like service principals.
+When you're ready for production scenarios, we recommend a least-privilege authentication option like service principals or repository-scoped tokens.
 For more information, see Manage access to your container registry.

 Select your target architecture

 Currently, Visual Studio Code can develop C# modules for Linux AMD64 and ARM32v7 devices.
 You need to select which architecture you're targeting with each solution, because that affects how the container is built and runs.
 The default is Linux AMD64.

 Open the command palette and search for Azure IoT Edge: Set Default Target Platform for Edge Solution, or select the shortcut icon in the side bar at the bottom of the window.